JetBrains/Qodana/topics/monorepo-project.md

 To configure %product% for inspecting two projects, you need to create two YAML-formatted [configuration files](qodana-yaml.md), one for each linter.
 In this example, these will be the `qodana-backend.yaml` and `qodana-frontend.yaml` files.

-When %product% runs, it uses the `.git/` folder for linking detected problems to the corresponding source code in a Git repository, and for exploring analysis reports [from within your IDE](qodana-ide-plugin.md).
+When %product% runs, it uses the `.git/` directory for linking detected problems to the corresponding source code in a Git repository, and for exploring analysis reports [from within your IDE](qodana-ide-plugin.md).

-Here are the contents of the `root/` folder:
+Here are the contents of the `root/` directory:

 ```text
 root/